quwahara/booq/README.md

 ## Abstract

-The Booq is a simple data binder to DOM elements of JavaScript.
+The Booq is a simple data binder to DOM elements.

 ## Examples